Akshat-Jain/stock-market-analysis/README.md

 ## Key Features

 1. Strategy 1: Detect stocks with MACD bullish crossover on last trading day with good RSI value and report them to us.
+2. Basic mailing service to send the output to specified list of emails in tabular format.

 ## Todo: